yohasebe/rsyntaxtree/docs/documentation.md

 - **Symmetric** (`symmetric`): radical symmetrization — every subtree is centered in a uniform slot, giving a wide, fully balanced figure.
 (Formerly the separate `Radical symmetrization` option, which remains as a legacy alias.)
 - **Off** (`off`): the traditional layout.
-- **Medium** (`medium`): adjacent subtrees are pulled toward each other wherever their outlines leave unused space, typically reducing overall width by about 30%.
+- **Low** (`low`): adjacent subtrees are pulled toward each other wherever their outlines leave unused space, typically reducing overall width by about 30%.
 Every leaf keeps its strict left-to-right position, so the terminal string still reads in surface (word) order across the whole figure — choose this for figures whose point is word order, such as cross-linguistic comparisons.
-- **High** (`high`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head).
-Leaf order is then guaranteed only among leaves on the same row — choose this for figures whose point is constituent structure, such as X-bar trees or morphological derivations.
+- **Medium** (`medium`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head) — but never so far that two leaves swap their left-right order.
+Leaf boxes may overlap across rows while the words still read in surface order.
+- **High** (`high`): free tucking.
+Leaf order is guaranteed only among leaves on the same row — choose this for figures whose point is constituent structure, such as X-bar trees or morphological derivations.

 Connector heights adjust automatically: tidy mode spends a small height budget (about 5% of the tree's height) on the levels whose branches spread widest, evening out branch angles without making the figure noticeably taller.
 There is nothing to tune.

 Tidy layout never produces overlapping labels: if a compaction step would cause a collision, it is rolled back to the last safe arrangement.
 It works in both top-to-bottom and left-to-right layouts and can be combined with `Mirror`.
 The scale runs from the most spacious (`symmetric`) to the most dense (`high`).
-Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with `medium`; the X-bar and Morphology examples use `high`.
+Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with `low`; the X-bar and Morphology examples use `high`.

-For fine control from the CLI or a config file, `tidy_spacing` (default 1.0, range 0.5–3.0) scales the minimum clearance kept between neighboring subtrees.
+`Horizontal spacing` (`hspacing`, default 1.0, range 0.5–3.0) scales every horizontal gap in the figure the way `Connector height` scales the vertical rhythm.
+It applies in every layout mode, tidy or not. (`tidy_spacing` remains as a legacy alias.)

 ### Mirrored Layout for RTL Scripts